How to factory reset Windows 11 from boot if PC won’t boot

-If your Windows 11 PC can't boot, you use these steps to reset to the factory default settings.
+If your Windows 11 PC can't boot, use these steps to reset to the factory default settings.

 Windows 11 reset from boot